rickoff/Tes3mp-0.8.x/VocalDiscord/Readme.md

 * Connect to any voice channel of your discord with a nickname corresponding to your character name (the modification of the nickname is not taken into account if you are already connected to the voice channel, then disconnect/reconnect to the channel for the consideration)
 * Use /vocal in chat ig for active instancied vocal
-* Execute start.bat located in server/lib/luadiscord (for windows)
+* Execute start.bat located in server/lib/luadiscord (for windows) or command linux "luvit BotVocal.lua"
 * Start your server
 ---------------------------
 - USE :